neverbeentothewall/Balzac-for-Jekyll/_posts/2015-01-02-the-writers-room.md

 ---
 layout: post
 title: Plot Snyopsis 01--The Writer's Room
+category: writing
+tags: synopsis, plot, writing, dark, dramedy
 description: From a collection of synopses that may be used for future writing endeavors.
-tags: synopsis, plot, writing, dark, dramedy
 ---

 <em>Ed. note: I like write and collect synopses for that magical time of NaNoWriMo, so that I can spend Octobers taking stock and sifting through nonsense.</em>